-About 54 per cent of Indian companies have adopted artificial intelligence (AI) and analytics for business functions, a new report showed on Tuesday.
+About 54 per cent of Indian companies have implemented artificial intelligence (AI) and analytics for business functions, a new report showed on Tuesday.

 According to global consultancy firm PwC, digital champions from across the six sectors in India believe that being resilient, transparent and sustainable will prepare them for future growth.